 Back at the research station I shone my headtorch into a tree in the middle of camp and was astonished to see an anomalure looking back at me.
 But not the Lord Derby’s or Beecroft’s Anomalure we had been expecting.
-This animal was white and almost black , and looks to me very much like a Pel’s Anomalure, and apparently 200-300 miles west of its known distribution.
+This animal was white and almost black , and looked to me very much like a Pel’s Anomalure, albeit 200-300 miles west of its known distribution.

-This anomalure looks almost identical to the westernmost subspecies, Anomalurus pelii auzembergeri, which is not as striking as the other subspecies because it has a black, rather than white tail.
-True this animal was not jet black like I understand the Pel’s to be, but the long tail and furred ears seem much more like Pel’s than Lord Derby’s Anomlaure.
+This anomalure looks similar to the westernmost subspecies, Anomalurus pelii auzembergeri, which is not as striking as the other subspecies because it has a black, rather than white tail.
+However this animal was not jet black like I understand the Pel’s to be, and though the tail seems longer and bushier than that in many pictures of Lord Derby’s Anomalure, I have since seen photos of Derbianus with similar looking tails.
+So, after a lot of checking photographs, I think on balance of probability it is likely a Lord Derby’s Anomalure.
 A fabulous beast whatever it is, which didn’t seem remotely concerned about the lights we were shining at it.
 The scales on the underside of the top of its tail clearly visible too (hence the other common name “scaly tail”).

 One of the best mammals of the trip, which thankfully stuck around until Phil and Ash returned from their viper encounter.